The commitment of Eurasia in Vietnam has a long story.

 Since 1999, Eurasia built seven schools and created special classes in Hue.
 With our various partners we have also built and sponsored vocational training centers and a home for elderly ladies, widowed during the war.

 In 2018 Eurasia celebrated 20 years of work in Vietnam.
 We can say that Eurasia works along three axes: Care for self, care for the other and care for nature.
 We now have three entities working closely together.
 Eurasia is the name of the Association and Foundation.
 It is a network of people with the same values who work together to develop ideas and find funds for the different projects.
 Tinh Truc Gia, or The Peaceful Bamboo Family, often referred to as “TTG” is a vibrant living and working community for people living with special needs in Vietnam.
 It is also the embodiment of our values.
 Eurasia Learning Institute (ELI) is the part of Eurasia which organises training courses.
 Our tasks have evolved over the years towards a wider ecological awareness and developing social entrepreneurship in order to make the life and work with/for people living with disabilities sustainable.

 In 2018, ELI team began a project to bring Social and Emotional Learning to so called « normal children » of the schools in Hue and the first training session for « Happy Schools teachers » was held in April 2018.
-The ELI team is also working with businesses in Asia, to bring the above mentioned values into their daily work through the introduction of the Gross National Happiness (GNH) paradigm in businesses.
-GNH aims to shift the focus of business or society from the drive for economic growth, to increasing the wellbeing of the people.
+The ELI team is also working with businesses in Asia, to bring the above mentioned values into their daily work through the introduction of Gross National Happiness (GNH) in business.
+GNH aims to shift the focus of business or society from the drive for economic growth, to increasing the happiness and wellbeing of people and all species.

-It is thanks to our very dynamic vietnamese and european team, our many partners, in Vietnam and abroad, the members and friends of Eurasia Association and the members of the Eurasia Foundation that the work of Eurasia flourishes and grows joyfully.
+It is thanks to our very dynamic vietnamese and european team, our many partners, in Vietnam and abroad, the longtime friends and members of Eurasia Association and Foundation that the work of Eurasia flourishes and grows joyfully.